ACLs

 ACL Principal

 ACLs operate using Principals, which are entities capable of being authenticated by the Authorizer.
-In the context of WarpStream agents, clients authenticate as a specific principal by utilizing SASL/PLAIN authentication.
-With this method, the principal is identified by the username assigned during credential creation, which is prefixed with ccun_.
+In the context of WarpStream agents, clients authenticate as a specific principal by using either SASL or mTLS authentication.

 Super users